Governors have three key roles;

 Gail is a member of Beamont Collegiate Academy’s Governing Body and has a particular interest in attainment and achievement and pupil premium.

-Stephen is currently IT Manager at Padgate Academy.
+Stephen is currently IT and Facilities Manager at Padgate Academy.

 He has worked within the fields of IT, Business and Commercial Management for almost 20 years.